tommyod/sampling/README.md

 An efficient pure Python implementation of sampling with and without replacement, with and without weights.
 Works with Python 3.6+.

 ## Getting started
 We use an Urn object to represent the collection of objects we want to sample from.
+A wrapper method is available for simplification.
 See examples below.

 ### Example 1 - Four sampling techniques with wrapper
 ```python